hastyhippo/Nerdle/README.md

 # Nerdle
-Wordle solver and clone
+Wordle solver and clone written in React JS, CSS, HTML and C++

-To run, yarn must be installed from npm: npm i yarn

-Then run yarn start:
+To speed up computation, bitwise C++ operations were used as part of the backend.

-yarn start
+Run the following commands to start: npm i yarn yarn start